-Please note that it is an eligibility requirement of most Macquarie University awarded scholarships, including MQRES and APA scholarships, that candidates are enrolled full time and are in attendance on campus (internal).
+Please note that it is an eligibility requirement of most Macquarie University awarded scholarships, including MQRTP and RTP scholarships, that candidates are enrolled full time and are in attendance on campus (internal).
 Candidates will be able to apply for periods of off-site research once enrolled and on campus, subject to any scholarship conditions and the nature of the research.

 Applicants are assessed on academic merit; proven research capacity including peer-reviewed research activity; prior scholarships, awards and prizes; and relevant work or professional experience.

 Scholarship applicants should complete the combined HDR candidature and scholarship online application form which can be accessed at the How to Apply webpage.
 There is no need to submit separate application forms for scholarship and candidature.
 Currently enrolled Macquarie University HDR candidates wishing to apply for a scholarship only should use the hard copy form which can be downloaded from the Forms webpage.